Eugene Holmes: Career

 Holmes was an artist-in-residence at Tougaloo College in Mississippi and the Music Faculty at University of Miami.

 In 1970, Holmes performed with Plácido Domingo in Aida in the Vienna State Opera.

 Holmes sang with the New York City Opera, and in 1971 he played the lead role of Ukamba written for him by Gian Carlo Menotti, in the world premier of The Most Important Man.
-His singing attracted acclaim from critics, including Alan Rush of New York magazine in 1971, and when he sang under permanent contract with the German Opera on the Rheine, Time magazine reported his singing as "supurb".
+His singing attracted acclaim from critics, including Alan Rush of New York magazine in 1971, and when he sang under permanent contract with the Deutsche Oper am Rhein, Düsseldorf, Time magazine reported his singing as "superb".
 Dieter Bross of Style Magazine, Germany, in 1981 declared him to be the best black baritone at that time.

 Holmes was also in demand as a concert singer.
 In March 1990, Holmes was awarded the title Kammersänger at the Deutsche Oper am Rhein.